odoo/documentation/point_of_sale/overview/setup.rst

 The POSBox runs a heavily modified Raspbian Linux installation, a Debian derivative for the Raspberry Pi.
-It also runs a barebones installation of Odoo which provides the webserver and the drivers.
-The hardware drivers are implemented as Odoo modules.
+It also runs a barebones installation of Twenty20 which provides the webserver and the drivers.
+The hardware drivers are implemented as Twenty20 modules.
 Those modules are all prefixed with ``hw_*`` and they are the only modules that are running on the POSBox.
-Odoo is only used for the framework it provides.
+Twenty20 is only used for the framework it provides.
 No business data is processed or stored on the POSBox.
-The Odoo instance is a shallow git clone of the ``8.0`` branch.
+The Twenty20 instance is a shallow git clone of the ``8.0`` branch.

 The root partition on the POSBox is mounted read-only, ensuring that we don't wear out the SD card by writing to it too much.
 It also